Linosway24/ventpartsall/README.md

 # Ventilator Parts Demonstration

-An interactive 3D visualization of ventilator parts and components.
-This web application allows users to explore and learn about different ventilator components through an intuitive interface.
+An interactive 3D demonstration of ventilator parts and components using Three.js.
+This application allows users to explore and learn about various ventilator components through an intuitive 3D interface.

 ## Features

-- Interactive 3D model viewing
+- Interactive 3D models of ventilator parts
-- Clickable areas for component selection
-- Detailed information panel for each component
+- Detailed information panels for each component
+- Audio descriptions for each part
-- Smooth animations and transitions
+- Zoom and rotation controls
 - Responsive design

+## Setup

+1. Clone the repository
+2. Open `index.html` in a web server
+3. Navigate through the models using mouse controls:
+   - Click to zoom in/out
+   - Right-click for information panel
+   - Drag to rotate when zoomed in

+## Technologies Used

-- HDR lighting for realistic rendering
+- Three.js for 3D rendering
+- GSAP for animations
+- dat.GUI for controls
+- Web Audio API for sound playback

 ## Components